One person hospitalized following deputy-involved shooting near Coors, Central

 The person who was shot was taken to UNM Hospital to be evaluated.
 The extent of that person’s injuries was not released.

 BCSO said one person is going to be charged on an active felony warrant, but that it is not the person who was shot.
-BCSO did not clarify how that person is connected to the shooting.
+A family member of the people in the vehicle claims there was never a warrant out of his arrest.
+“There’s no felony warrant.
+My son in law, he lives with me and I’m not going to have someone with a felony warrant in my house.
+The most he didn’t have was a license,” said Jeannie Gallegos.

 News 13 will post updates as more information becomes available.